 Streaming

-Our tests show that PureVPN works to unblock BBC iPlayer, HBO Max, Hotstar India, and DAZN.
+Our tests found that PureVPN works to unblock BBC iPlayer, HBO Max, Hotstar India, and DAZN.
 But you might have to test a few servers before finding one that works.
 PureVPN is still unable to access the US Netflix library and it can’t get around Hulu blocks.
 It has also stopped working with US Amazon Prime Video.

 PureVPN does not list optimized streaming servers like CyberGhost and others do, so you’re left to guess which servers work.
 Some do and some don’t.